 - accessories (scarf, earrings, necklace)

-I love traveling with cardigans as they are very versatile and allow you to travel with less clothing pieces as you can mix and match them.
-Leggings are also great as they don’t take up nearly as much room as jeans do, plus they are oh so comfortable.
+I love traveling with cardigans as they are very versatile.
+They allow you to travel the world with a backpack with less clothing pieces as you can mix and match them.
+Leggings are also great as they don't take up nearly as much room as jeans do, plus they are oh so comfortable.
 A fantastic option for the plane ride or a long train journey!
 I think having a few accessories on hand is an easy way to spice up any outfit.
 Perfect for those nights out on the town.